gameclosure/mixpanel/README.md

 			"114": "resources/images/promo/icon114.png",
 			"144": "resources/images/promo/icon144.png"
 		},
-		"mixPanelToken": "YOUR_TOKEN"
+		"mixpanelToken": "YOUR_TOKEN"
 	},
 ~~~

 Note that the key names are case-sensitive.

-You can test for successful integration on the [MixPanel website](http://mixpanel.com).
+You can test for successful integration on the [Mixpanel website](http://mixpanel.com).